What has happened thus far?

-What: To find this unconventional housing, community organizations in San Jose, San Francisco, and Fresno piloted a method called community-based address canvassing, which received attention in the New York Times.
+In addition to LUCA, community organizations in San Jose, San Francisco, and Fresno piloted a method called community-based address canvassing, similar to some of the canvassing methods in LUCA, which received attention in the New York Times.
 Community volunteers and nonprofit staff walk in pairs through key neighborhoods, identify unconventional housing by looking for little signs like curtains on a basement window or an extra satellite dish, and use a simple texting app to record the address.
-Covering one census area takes just a few hours and can add dozens of addresses that would otherwise have been gone unnoticed.
+Covering one census area takes just a few hours and can add dozens of addresses that would otherwise have gone unnoticed.
 No knocking on doors or asking questions of residents is required.
-It’s a great activity for all ages/community members who are comfortable walking and sending text messages (or cheering on your walk partner while they send text messages).
+It’s a great activity for all ages/community members who are comfortable walking and sending text messages (or cheering on your walk partner while they send text messages)